 You may have to trim off the odd root if they aren’t detangling easily but you should be able to carefully pull the sections apart from each other.
 It’s ok if you have to slice around the plant a little to separate them but just make sure that each part of the plant has a substantial amount of the root system to aid a successful propagation.

 Pot the main mother plant back into its original pot (or downsize if you have taken a large chunk from the plant) and decide whether you want to place the offshoot in water first or straight into potting mix.
 This depends on the size of the cutting and the maturity of the root system.
 If the offshoot has quite mature roots then it will be totally fine growing in potting mix already.
 However, if you feel the roots need to grow a little more then we recommend placing them into water as a middle step.

 If your cutting is now in fresh potting mix then you can care for it as you would your other Fiddle Leaf Fig Tree.
 If it is in water first you want to refresh that water every couple of days and repot into potting mix once the roots have matured a little.

-Method 3: Propagating a Fiddle Leaf Fig Tree through air layering
+How to propagate a Fiddle Leaf Fig Tree through air layering

-Air layering is a slightly less common method of propagation as it can sometimes be a little tricky but the idea is that your Fiddle Leaf Fig Tree cutting will grow roots whilst still attached to the mother plant.
+Air layering is a slightly less common method as it can sometimes be a little tricky but the idea is that your Fiddle Leaf Fig Tree cutting will grow roots whilst still attached to the mother plant.
 We tend to only recommend this method to more experienced plant parents who are fully confident with the other methods first.